helsing-ai/nyl/README.md

 * [kyverno](https://kyverno.io/docs/kyverno-cli/) when using the Nyl `PostProcessor` resource
 * [sops](https://github.com/getsops/sops) when using the SOPS secrets provider

+You can install Nyl with Nix to ensure all dependencies are met.

 ## Local development

 Install the project with [Uv](https://docs.astral.sh/uv/).

     $ uv sync

+To lint, run

+    $ nix flake check

+And to format code, run

+    $ nix fmt

 ## Tracking upstream information